akhilkedia/AllTrans/README.md

 2. After you have an account, sign into the [Azure Portal](http://portal.azure.com).
 3. Add a `"Microsoft Translator API Subscription"` to your Azure account.
   1. Choose a `"pay-as-you-go"` subscription.
 Will require a credit card, but don't worry, nothing will be charged.
-  2. Select the ﻿`"+ New"` ﻿option.
+  2. Select the `"+ New"` option.
-  3. Select ﻿`"Intelligence﻿"` from the list of services.
+  3. Select `"Intelligence"` from the list of services.
-  4. Select ﻿`"Cognitive Services APIs"﻿`.
+  4. Select `"Cognitive Services APIs"`.
-  5. Select the ﻿`"API Type"`﻿ option.
+  5. Select the `"API Type"` option.
-  6. ﻿Select ﻿`"Text Translation"`.
+  6. Select `"Text Translation"`.
-  7. In the ﻿`"Pricing Tier"`﻿ section, select the `"Free Tier (F0)"`.
+  7. In the `"Pricing Tier"` section, select the `"Free Tier (F0)"`.
-  8. Fill out the rest of the form, and press the ﻿`"Create"﻿` button.
+  8. Fill out the rest of the form, and press the `"Create"` button.
 4. Retrieve your `"Authentication Key"`.
-  1. Go to `"﻿All Resources"`﻿ and select the Microsoft Translator API you subscribed to.
+  1. Go to `"All Resources"` and select the Microsoft Translator API you subscribed to.
-  2. Go to the ﻿`"Keys"` ﻿option and copy your subscription key to access the service.
+  2. Go to the `"Keys"` option and copy your subscription key to access the service.

 The subscription key is something like `"321dcba...."`